SCENE 01 / UNDERWATER LIGHTING

 Underwater lighting brings colour and depth back to subsurface footage across South Africa's two-ocean coastline, from the dim kelp forests of the Cape to the deeper reefs of Sodwana Bay.

 Here is the breakdown.
 South Africa's two-ocean coastline makes underwater lighting a genuine craft need.
-The cold Atlantic waters of the Cape, including the kelp forests made famous by 'My Octopus Teacher', can be dim and demanding, where lighting is needed to reveal the ecosystem's colour and texture.
-The warmer, clearer Indian Ocean waters of Sodwana Bay on the KwaZulu-Natal coast offer better natural light but still gain from fill at depth on the reefs.
-Gansbaai's shark-cage environments and the deeper offshore sites each call for a tailored lighting approach.
-Marine protected areas carry conservation rules on diving and wildlife interaction.
+The cold Atlantic waters of the Cape.
+This includes the kelp forests made famous by 'My Octopus Teacher', can be dim and demanding, where lighting is needed to reveal the ecosystem's colour and texture.
+The warmer, clearer Indian Ocean waters of Sodwana Bay on the KwaZulu-Natal coast give better natural light but still gain from fill at depth on the reefs.
+Gansbaai's shark-cage environments and the deeper offshore sites each call for a tailored lighting way.
+Marine covered areas carry conservation rules on diving and wildlife interaction.
 Our crews plan lighting to minimise disturbance to marine life.

 Here is what that looks like on the ground.
-The Southern Hemisphere summer from November to February generally brings the best visibility and sea state for underwater work.
-The SAST time zone at UTC+2 suits European productions.
+The Southern Hemisphere summer from November to February mostly brings the best visibility and sea state for underwater work.
+The SAST time zone at UTC+2 suits European shoots.
 The DTIC rebates together with the favourable rand exchange rate keeps marine shoots cost-good.
 ATA carnets are accepted for imported lighting kit.

 FAQ